cargomail-org/grip/README.md

 The primary benefit of Identity Propagation and Assertions in the form of the constrained delegation concept is that it addresses the zero-trust between unrelated security domains.
 Using an OAuth 2.0 technology is an effective option to secure service-to-service communication.
 From an OAuth 2.0 perspective, the outbound service is an OAuth 2.0 client, and the inbound service is an OAuth 2.0 resource server.

+## Implementation

+[Cargomail](https://github.com/cargomail-org/cargomail) stands as proof of the concept of the GRIP mechanism.

 ## Conclusion

-The [GRIP-enhanced SMTP and FTPS services](https://github.com/cargomail-org/grip/tree/main/poc) stand as proof of concept of the Global Reference Identity Protocol security mechanism.
+Given that GRIP is application-protocol agnostic, it can be applied to any TLS-protected communication protocol, including SMTP and FTPS.
+Generally speaking, GRIP allows identity-to-identity communication in a secure manner across the Internet.